-"Smart" programming is a term used to describe an easy way to program Configuration Variables (CVs).
+"Smart" programming is a term used to describe an easy way to program the SIC24AD.
 The throttle is used to issue switch or accessory commands just like controlling switches (turnouts).
-"Smart" programming only works when connected to track power.
-To program in "Smart" mode, connect the SIC24e power terminals to track power.
-Connection to the serial bus (LocoNet® in Digitrax system) is not used.
-Turn on power.
 If you are not familiar with controlling turnouts, you will need to check your DCC systems manual.